Software & Data

 SvmPath: fit the entire regularization path for the SVM

 The software, written in the S language for R, computes the entire solution path for the two-class SVM model.
 The solution is calculated for every value of the cost parameter C, essentially with the same computing cost of a single SVM solution.
 Written by Trevor Hastie.
-Go to Webpage
+Find R package here

 glmpath: fit the entire L1 regularization path for generalized linear models.